themanyone/whisper_dictation/README.md

 ln -s $(pwd)/server llama_server
 ```

+## Download a language model

+For language models, use the [mistral-7b-openorca](https://huggingface.co/Open-Orca/Mistral-7B-OpenOrca) model, which is the same one `GPT4All` uses.
+Even better, get [internlm](https://huggingface.co/bartowski/internlm2_5-7b-chat-1m-GGUF), [open chat](https://huggingface.co/openchat/openchat_3.5), or [code ninja](https://huggingface.co/beowolx/CodeNinja-1.0-OpenChat-7B) in GGUF format.
+Most other GGUF models will work too.
+Look at the [leaderboard](https://huggingface.co/spaces/open-llm-leaderboard/open_llm_leaderboard) to see which models are the best.
+Then search for the model in .gguf format.
+To save RAM, download the quantized models, or quantize them yourself, as described in the [llama.cpp README](https://github.com/ggerganov/llama.cpp).

+## Start chatting

 Run chat in interactive mode, in the terminal, using Whisper Dictation to type questions.
 It won't speak its answers.
 But you won't have to listen to pages and pages of response text, either.

 And just like that.
 We can explore the results of months of researching "What's the best AI that I can realistically use on my laptop?"
 The future is here!
 Use `-ngl` option for maximum warp.
 Launch codes:

 `./llama_cpp -ngl 33 -m models/mistral-7b-openorca.Q4_0.gguf --multiline-input --color --interactive-first -p "You are a helpful and knowledgeable assistant.`

+## Give it a voice

 **Mimic3.** If you install [mimic3](https://github.com/MycroftAI/mimic3) as a service, the computer will speak answers out loud.
 Follow the [instructions for setting up mimic3 as a Systemd Service](https://mycroft-ai.gitbook.io/docs/mycroft-technologies/mimic-tts/mimic-3#web-server).
 The `mimic3-server` is already lightening-fast on CPU.
 Do not bother with --cuda flag, which requires old `onnxruntime-gpu` that is not compatible with CUDA 12+ and won't compile with nvcc12...
 We got it working!
 And it just hogs all of VRAM and provides no noticeable speedup anyway.
 Regular `onnxruntime` works fine with mimic3.